Manhattan (New York City)

 - The Metropolitan Museum of Art – One of the largest and most comprehensive art museums in the world.

-- Broadway & the Theater District – The pinnacle of American stage performance with world-class productions nightly.
+- Broadway & the Theater District – The pinnacle of American stage performance with world-class productions throughout the year.

-- Statue of Liberty & Ellis Island – Reachable by ferry, these historic landmarks tell the story of American immigration.
+- Statue of Liberty & Ellis Island – Reached by ferry from Lower Manhattan, these historic landmarks help tell the story of immigration, freedom, and New York Harbor.

-- Wall Street & the Financial District – A hub of global finance and home to the New York Stock Exchange and Charging Bull.
+- Wall Street & the Financial District – A hub of global finance and home to the New York Stock Exchange, Federal Hall, and the Charging Bull area near Bowling Green.

 - 9/11 Memorial & Museum – A powerful and moving tribute to the lives lost and the resilience of the city.

-- The High Line – An elevated park built on an old rail line offering art, gardens, and a unique view of Manhattan’s West Side.
+- The High Line – An elevated park built on a former rail line offering art, gardens, and a unique view of Manhattan’s West Side.

 What Manhattan Is Known For

-Manhattan is synonymous with New York City itself.
-It’s known for its iconic skyline, unmatched cultural institutions, world-class dining, fast pace, and global influence.
-From financial markets to fashion runways, from publishing houses to performing arts, it’s a place where trends begin and history is made.
-Manhattan is also known for its neighborhoods – Harlem, SoHo, the Upper East Side, Greenwich Village, Chinatown, and more – each offering a distinct vibe and story.
+Manhattan is often synonymous with New York City itself.
+It’s known for its iconic skyline, major cultural institutions, world-class dining, fast pace, and global influence.
+From financial markets to fashion, from publishing to performing arts, it’s a place where trends begin and history is made.
+Manhattan is also known for its neighborhoods – Harlem, SoHo, the Upper East Side, Greenwich Village, Chinatown, the Lower East Side, Chelsea, Tribeca, and many more – each with a distinct identity and sense of place.

 A Few Fun Facts About Manhattan

-- Manhattan was the first part of New York City to be developed and is still its most famous borough.
+- Lower Manhattan was among the earliest areas of present-day New York City to be developed by Europeans and remains one of its most historically significant districts.

-- The name “Manhattan” comes from the Lenape word Manahatta, meaning “island of many hills.”
+- The name “Manhattan” is widely believed to derive from the Lenape word Manahatta, often translated as “island of many hills.”

 Manhattan Summary Snapshot